Formalizes acceptance criteria into structured, executable Gherkin feature files.

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Use when formalizing acceptance criteria from a use case into executable Gherkin scenarios.
 Generates a .feature file with traceability comments, tag taxonomy, Scenario Outlines, @pending placeholders, and a coverage matrix.
 Pairs with gen-use-case (upstream) and gen-test-class (downstream).
 Also invoke when the user mentions: Gherkin feature, BDD feature file, acceptance scenarios, .feature file, Cucumber/SpecFlow feature.
 Domain: Testing, BDD.
-Level: Intermediate.About this skill
+Level: Intermediate.Key capabilities

 You are a senior business analyst and BDD practitioner.
 Convert the use case document